The art of BART: Minimax optimality over nonhomogeneous smoothness in high dimension: Approximating the True Function

-If $R>1$, the conditions in \ref{lmm0:sup2} and \ref{lmm0:Leb1} are not trivially satisfied.
-The conditions are oracle-type conditions since they depend on unknown model components, e.g., $A_{\bar\alpha}\in\mathcal A_{\bar\alpha}^{R,d}$, $\lambda$, and $|S(\mathfrak X^\ast)|$.
-More practical conditions can be obtained by plugging in reasonable bounds of the unknown components.
-For example, we cannot hope for better than $\bar\epsilon_n\gtrsim (\lambda d R (\log n )/n)^{1/3} $ due to the fundamental limitation of piecewise constant learners.
-For the procedure to be consistent, we need the necessary conditions $d/\bar\alpha\ll \log n$ and $\lambda^{\bar\alpha/d}R\ll n$ (see the rate in \eqref{eqn:rate} below).
-We can also assume that $\min_{r,j}\mathsf{len}([\Xi_r^\ast]_j)$ is bounded away from zero or decreases sufficiently slowly.
-Putting everything together, the conditions in \ref{lmm0:sup2} and \ref{lmm0:Leb1} can be easily satisfied if $c_n$ is a decreasing polynomial in $n$ with a suitable exponent (a suitable decreasing order of $\min_{r,j}\alpha_{rj}$ is required for \ref{lmm0:sup2}).
-Note again that \ref{lmm0:emp1} does not require a decreasing $c_n$.
+As stated above, if $R=1$, i.e., the global anisotropic case, we always obtain the strongest result in \ref{lmm0:sup1} as soon as a split-net is suitably regular.
+If $R>1$, a split-net should also be suitably dense except for the case of the empirical $\lVert \cdot\rVert_{v,P_{\mathcal Z}}$-norm in \ref{lmm0:emp1}.
+As the conditions on $c_n$ depend on unknown model specification, e.g., $A_{\bar\alpha}\in\mathcal A_{\bar\alpha}^{R,d}$, $\lambda$, and $|S_0^\ast|$, more practical conditions can be obtained by plugging in reasonable bounds of the unknown components.
+For example, we cannot hope for better than $\bar\epsilon_n\gtrsim (\lambda d R (\log n )/n)^{1/3} $ owing to the fundamental limitation of piecewise constant learners.
+We can also assume that $\min_{r,j}\mathsf{len}([\Xi_r^\ast]_j)$ is bounded away from zero or decreases at most polynomially.
+To establish the posterior contraction rate, we will eventually assume $\lVert f_0\rVert_\infty\lesssim \sqrt{\log n}$ (see \ref{asm:fsup} below).
+Because the necessary conditions $d/\bar\alpha\ll \log n$ and $\lambda^{\bar\alpha/d}R\ll n$ are required for consistent estimation (see the rate in \eqref{eqn:rate} below), making mild assumptions on $d$ and $\lambda$ is not prohibitive (note that $|S_0^\ast|\le d$).
+Putting everything together, the conditions on $c_n$ can be easily satisfied if $c_n$ is a decreasing polynomial in $n$ with a suitable exponent.
+The results are formalized in the following corollary.